Remembering the Lord in Wilderness and Plenty

-Remember the Lord who trained You in wilderness hunger, sustained You by His word, disciplined You as a father, and now brings You into a good land so that abundance becomes worship instead of forgetfulness.
+Remember the Lord who trained you in wilderness hunger, sustained you by His word, disciplined you as a father, and now brings you into a good land so that abundance becomes worship instead of forgetfulness.

-Deuteronomy 8:1-10 (WEB)
+Deuteronomy 8:1-10 (BSB)

 Remember the LORD who trained you in wilderness hunger, sustained you by His word, disciplined you as a father, and now brings you into a good land so that abundance becomes worship instead of forgetfulness.